BreezewindX/eurovaalit/README.md

 ## Welcome to my "Eurovaalit" repository

-During my three-month stint as a Research Trainee in the Statistics and Research Unit at the City of Vantaa, I had the opportunity to work on a draft version of a website.
+During my three-month stint as a Research Trainee in the Statistics and Research Unit at the City of Vantaa, I had the opportunity to outline and demonstrate how the results would look on a website.
 This website was intended to showcase the primary statistics and analysis of the European Parliament Elections that took place in May 2019.

 My main responsibility was to analyze the data from these elections, and the results were primarily made available in PDF or paper format.
 The election data was imported from a government website.
 As my traineeship neared its end, I decided to explore how we could present this analysis in a more accessible format, specifically as a website.
 To achieve this, I utilized RStudio and RMarkdown for the coding work.